mk-fg/tinydns-dynamic-dns-updater/README.md

    ones and non-changes are ignored server-side, as well as any otherwise invalid packets in general.

- * Since address is determined from UDP packet source, it matter whether it gets sent over IPv4 or IPv6, and whether there's any SNAT translation in-between.
+ * Since address is determined from UDP packet source, it matters whether it gets sent over IPv4 or IPv6, and whether there's any SNAT translation in-between.

  * If hostname is passed anywhere instead of address, it is resolved by